MadhuRoy-git/DevOps-Course-Starter/README.md

 ### Running the E2E Tests via docker , the environment variables need to be passed by the .env file
 docker run --env-file ./.env my-test-image tests/endtoend

-### Running the application on Heroku
+### Running the application on Azure
-heroku open
-The URL for the app on Heroku is : https://madhutodo.herokuapp.com/
+The URL for the app on Azure is : http://madhuazuretodo.azurewebsites.net/

 ### OAuth with GitHub
 Setup below environment variables to login with GitHub credetails.
 If you try accessing the website , you will first be redirected to the GitHub website for logging in with your GitHub ID, once you have logged in , you will be redirected to the website.